programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 In most online catalogues, clicking on a metadata value returns a flat list of results: books that share that attribute.
 But there is a more powerful way to explore these connections.
 By visualising catalogue metadata as a network graph — where books and metadata values become nodes, and their relationships become edges — it becomes possible to navigate and interact with the collection in an entirely new way, revealing subsets and clusters that would otherwise remain hidden.

 This lesson uses [iPySIGMA](https://github.com/medialab/ipysigma), a Python wrapper around sigma.js, a JavaScript library purpose-built for network visualisation, to build and explore these graphs directly from catalogue metadata.

-In the second part of the lesson, we extend this approach by using [Llama Extract](https://www.llamaindex.ai/llamaextract) to derive structured metadata from catalogue fields that do not store it explicitly.
-This adds an additional layer of richness to the network, enabling us to surface connections and stories that existing metadata alone cannot tell.

 The hope for this lesson is not just to show creative ways library data can be displayed, but how a librarian or researcher could utlilise network analysis on their own collection data for practical collection development tasks in the daily work.
 This lesson may be particularly helpful for librarians interested in demonstrating the value of their collections to audiences who might not typically interact with catalogue metadata.